SaltwaterC/sysadmin-tools/doc/suites/aws-tools/ebs-auto-snapshot.js.md

 Runs every day at 12 AM while it sends all the info messages to the bit bucket.
 The errors go to your email if you configured the crontab to have a proper email address (such as the MAILTO environment variable).

-Since aws-lib kinda blows at error reporting, or should I say, it has *NO* error reporting, this script wasn't tested with a faulty EC2 API.
-Anyway, your mileage may vary.
-I have plans to roll out my own aws-lib proper implementation, but till then, this script may work as expected.
+For this new version, I rolled out my own aws-js implementation that has error reporting, but you may want to keep an eye onto the log messages.

-Since the aws-lib isn't published to the npm registry, this one liner fixes all the dependecy issues:
+This one liner fixes all the dependecy issues, if you don't want to clone my sysadmin-tools repository:

-> mkdir -p node_modules && cd node_modules && git clone https://github.com/livelycode/aws-lib.git && cd aws-lib && npm install
+> mkdir -p node_modules && cd node_modules && git clone https://github.com/SaltwaterC/aws-js && git clone https://github.com/SaltwaterC/node-xml2js && git clone https://github.com/isaacs/sax-js

 Run it into the same directory as the ebs-auto-snapshot.js location.
 Enjoy.